Children's Comprehensive Bible Question Quiz

 -

-Who parted the Red Sea so the Israelites could escape Pharaoh?
+Who parted the Red Sea so the Israelites could escape Pharaoh's army?

 After the army entered the parted sea, it collapsed and killed them all.